-You will find remotes for both the smart TV and stereo located in the kitchen galley drawer at delivery.
+You will find remotes for both the smart TV and stereo located in the storage pouch included with this manual.
 The TV operates on 120-volt power.
 If you are camping off-grid and your trailer is equipped with an inverter, you will need to turn the inverter on to operate the TV.
-If your trailer is not equipped with an inverter and not hooked up to 120-volt power, you will need to install a small inverter in the attic to utilize the TV.
+If your trailer is not equipped with an inverter and not hooked up to 120volt power, you will need to install a small inverter in the attic to utilize the TV.